Address: ADAC Sachsen, PF 16 02 62, 01288 Dresden, Germany

 In 1995, a new driver training facility was opened by the ADAC Sachsen, with a multi-use facility being created to the south of the original circuit.
 Quickly, momementum gathered to revive racing on this new course and, following some initial modifications, the new Sachsenring opened for business in 1996.
 Only a small portion of the original course featured in this new incarnation and even this was run in the opposite direction to previously.

 Initial events included the German Superbike Championship and the popular STW Cup for 2-litre touring cars.
 A massive crash for British driver Warren Hughes in the latter perhaps highlighted that there was still some room for improvement and further changes came in subsequent years.
-The pit lane was switched to the opposite side of the main straight in 1998, and a variety of corners were eased and run-off areas improved.
+The pit lane was switched to the opposite side of a lengthened main straight in 1998, and a variety of corners were eased and run-off areas improved.
 The final chicane was modified, speeding the lap considerably.

-In 1998, the circuit achieved the highest level of FIM certification, allowing the return of the World Motorcycle Champioships for the first time.
+In 1998, the circuit achieved the highest level of FIM certification, allowing the return of the World Motorcycle Championships for the first time.
 The new twisty course was among the shortest and slowest on the calendar and proved a sharp contrast to the old course, but nevertheless the fan attenance was impressive, some 142,000 turning out to watch Mick Doohan speed to victory.

-Further slight revisions in 2003 to Omega Curve and a programme of general track widening have been the last alterations to a circuit which, like its predecessor, has became a firm fixture on the motorcycling calendar, as well as enjoying a yearly visit from the popular ADAC GT Masters championship.
+Further slight revisions in 2003 to Omega Curve and a programme of general track maintenance have been the last alterations to a circuit which, like its predecessor, has became a firm fixture on the motorcycling calendar, as well as enjoying a yearly visit from the popular ADAC GT Masters championship.

 The Sachsenring is located in the town of Hohenstein-Ernstthal in Saxony, eastern Germany.
 The closest airports to the circuit are Dresden Airport (100km), Leipzig/Halle Airport (140km), Erfurt Airport (150km).